flexera-public/policy_engine_training/16_best_practices/README.md

   label "Email Addresses"
 ```

 Now add equivalent comments to the appropriate sections throughout the policy template.
-You can copy and paste from the below:
+You can copy and paste from below:

 ```ruby
 ###############################################################################